malako/MMM-CoinGecko/README.md

 ## CoinGecko API plans
 Demo API allows 10000 requests/month and each coin requires a separate call.

-If you are on a paid CoinGecko plan, change the `plan` option to your plan.
+If you are on a paid CoinGecko plan, change the `plan` option to your active plan.
 Keeping `fetchInterval` set to auto (`-1`) will calculate the appropriate interval so you don't run out of credits.

 Example: If you list four coins with `plan: 'demo'` and `fetchInterval: -1`, data will be updated every ~20 min.